Chart Color Schemes

 Health performance in Chermside is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Private health cover is slightly lower than average at approximately 52% of Chermside's total population (~6,799 people), compared to Greater Brisbane's 55.8%.
-Mental health issues are the most common medical condition, impacting 11.0% of residents, followed by asthma at 7.7%.
-However, 66.0% of residents report being completely free from medical ailments, compared to 69.2% in Greater Brisbane.
-Working-age residents show a higher prevalence of chronic health conditions than average.
-Chermside has 19.8% of residents aged 65 and over (2,592 people), which is higher than the 15.2% in Greater Brisbane.
+The most common medical conditions in the area are mental health issues and asthma, impacting 11.0% and 7.7% of residents, respectively, while 66.0% declared themselves as completely clear of medical ailments compared to 69.2% across Greater Brisbane.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 19.8% of residents aged 65 and over (2,592 people), which is higher than the 15.2% in Greater Brisbane.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health